contao/docs/docs/dev/framework/page-controllers.md

 Starting with Contao **4.10** you can implement so called _Page Controllers_.
 These are special page types implemented as controllers in order to handle the request to the route of a specific page type within the Contao site structure.
+Page controllers combine the ability to define a page in Contao's site structure while still having full control over the routing and route attributes like with [regular controllers][RoutingInContao].

+For example, imagine you need to provide an RSS feed or other structured feed for entries of your own DCA.
+This RSS feed could be implemented as controller with its own route.
+By implementing it as a page controller, you might allow the administrator or editor of a site to freely define the route (i.e. alias) of the page, plus additional configuration settings from within the back end of Contao.
+Even the suffix can be freely defined, so you might have a list of your database records under `https://example.com/foobar/records.html`, while the RSS feed is defined to have a route like `https://example.com/foobar/records.xml`.

 ## Registering Page Controllers